irisfofs/jekyll-rp_logs/README.md

 This plugin provides support for building prettified versions of raw RP logs.
 Extra noise is stripped out during the building to keep the process as simple as possible: paste in entire log, add title and tags, and go.

-The result of building all the test files can be seen here: http://andrew.rs/projects/jekyll-rp_logs/
+The result of building all the test files can be seen here: http://andrew.rs/projects/jekyll-rp_logs/ (may be out of date)

 ## Table of Contents